The Breadboard Power Supply Module plugs directly into a solderless breadboard and provides 3.3V and 5V power directly to the breadboard power rails.

 The module also has a USB (A-type) connector which you can use to power it off of if the other end is connected to a powered USB port such as on a computer or powered USB Hub.
 When this is used, the 5V from the USB is applied directly to the breadboard and also fed to the 3.3V regulator Note: Do not connect both a DC power plug and powered USB at the same time or damage may result.

 This USB port can also be used as an output to power a device like an Arduino board that requires 5VDC using a USB cable when the module is powered off the DC Jack.
 When hooking up a device to power it off of the USB connector, make sure that device is not already powered by a different source or damage may result.

 Power is controlled with a push on / push off button.
 The button does not have much tactile feel. so you will need to rely upon the power LED to tell you if power is on or off to the breadboard.
 The power button also controls power to or from the USB port.

 OUR EVALUATION RESULTS:

-The output voltages are created using 2 AMS1117 regulators.
+Two AMS1117 regulators regulate the DC power input down to 5V and 3.3V.
 The output of the 5V regulator feeds the input of the 3.3V regulator.
 If you are using both voltages on your breadboard you need to add the current draw off the 3.3V regulator to the current draw off the 5V and stay within the maximum current draw as outlined in the table below.